Useful Links

 • their ability to navigate life’s personal Challenge: to perform in front of an audience, to develop their own wellbeing through music and to appreciate and enjoy a wide range of musical styles and genres; by developing resilience through understanding that practice leads to success; building self-confidence through performance

-• understanding their place in communities at global, national and local levels and seize the Opportunity of the future: by learning and demonstrating the school value of respect in how they use instruments, collaborate in their learning and performances;
+• understanding their place in communities at global, national and local levels and seize the Opportunity of the future: by learning and demonstrating the school value of respect in how they use instruments and collaborate in their learning and performances.

 • In Reception, specific teaching opportunities are used to introduce elements of music.

-• In Years 1-6, our curriculum follows the Charanga English Model Music Curriculum version 2 scheme.
+• In Years 1-6, our curriculum follows the Charanga English Model Music Curriculum scheme.

 • Children use glockenspiels from Years 1 to 6 in the Charanga scheme for consistency and to promote progression of knowledge.